Search API Connector Documentation

 Part 3: Create a Custom API Request

 Alternatively, you can run your own custom requests instead of using API Connector’s pre-built integration, using any of the endpoints and parameters shown in the API documentation.
 Here's an example request setup.
-If you have one, enter your API key where it says your_API_key.
+Enter your API key where it says your_API_key, and your collection name where it says your_collection_slug.

 • ApplicationCustom